 Barnali Choudhury is a Professor of Law and the Director of the Jack & Mae Nathanson Centre on Transnational Human Rights, Crime and Security.
 Prior to joining Osgoode, she was a Professor at University College London and academic director of UCL’s Global Governance Institute.

 She is regularly invited to give talks and has presented her work throughout Asia, Europe, the Middle East, North America and at the United Nations.
-She has visited at New York University, University of Cambridge, University of St. Gallen, University of Otago, and at the Max Planck Institute for Comparative and Private Law.
+She has visited at New York University, University of Cambridge, National University of Singapore, University of St. Gallen, University of Otago, and at the Max Planck Institute for Comparative and Private Law.
 In addition to numerous academic citations, her work has been cited by the United Nations, the UK’s House of Commons, the House of Lords EU Select Committee, international arbitral tribunals and relied on by governments and international non-governmental organizations.

 Research Interests: Corporate Law, Business & Human Rights, Corporate Social Responsibility, International Investment Law, Corporate Governance, International Trade Law, International Arbitration